openfl/openfl/README.md

  * Xbox One
  * Wii U

-_Additional details will be available in the future_
+_Additional details on console support will be available in the future._

 OpenFL is also being used in additional environments: